Clear, practical technology insights BSOD Code Lookup · Windows Error Code Lookup · Wi-Fi Troubleshooting · PC Troubleshooting Checklist

 Handling large codebases Specifically optimized for enterprise-scale projects.
 More suitable for small codebases.

-Speed and performance metrics provide quantitative data in evaluating Windsurf versus Cursor.
+Speed, context, and output quality metrics provide quantitative data in evaluating Windsurf versus Cursor.
 Windsurf's Fast Context feature, supported by SWE-grep and SWE-grep-mini models, offers context retrieval up to 10 times faster than advanced models like Claude Sonnet while maintaining accuracy.
 This dedicated subagent uses highly parallel tool calls (8 commands per pass) and completes the search in 4 passes, significantly reducing context gathering time.

-Windsurf's proprietary SWE-1.5 model achieves near-advanced programming performance at 950 tokens/second—13 times faster than Sonnet 4.5 and 6 times faster than Haiku 4.5.
+Windsurf's proprietary SWE-1.5 model achieves near-advanced programming performance at 950 tokens/second—marketed for faster agentic coding and 6 times faster than Haiku 4.5.
 To understand the codebase, Windsurf's Codemaps feature creates AI-annotated visual maps of code structure, powered by SWE-1.5 and Sonnet 4.5, helping developers quickly familiarize themselves with complex codebases.
 These maps show grouped and nested code sections with precise line-level linking, traceability instructions, and visual diagrams—capabilities that Cursor completely lacks.
 The optimization for handling large codebases is a more significant differentiating factor between Windsurf and Cursor.

 Windsurf is specifically designed for enterprise-scale projects with millions of lines of code, using complex indexing and retrieval mechanisms.
 Cursor performs quite well on smaller codebases but struggles with scalability.
 For teams working on microservices architectures, monolithic applications, or projects with a lot of legacy code, performance comparisons between Windsurf and Cursor clearly show Windsurf's superiority due to its enterprise-specific capabilities and proprietary speed optimization models.